1949 Northern Illinois State Huskies football team

 The 1949 Northern Illinois State Huskies football team represented Northern Illinois State Teachers College—now known as Northern Illinois University—as a member of the Illinois Intercollegiate Athletic Conference (IIAC) during the 1949 college football season.
 Led by 21st-year head coach Chick Evans, the Huskies compiled an overall record of 7–2–1 with a mark of 2–1–1 in conference play, placing second in the IIAC.
-The team played home games at the 5,500-seat Glidden Field, located on the east end of campus, in DeKalb, Illinois.
+The team played home games at the Dekalb Township High School football field in DeKalb, Illinois.